Last Update September 2023

 - Potential future directions

-Please send the proposal to Shannon Potts (email@example.com) in the Editorial Office.
-Guidelines will be provided if approved for submission.
+Please send the proposal to Shannon Potts (firstname.lastname@example.org), Director of Peer Review Operations.
+Submission guidelines will be provided if approved for submission.

-Perspectives are invited or approved for submission after proposal query.
+Perspectives are solicited by the Editors or approved for submission after a proposal query.
 A Perspective highlights recent exciting research, not primarily that of the author(s), and may provide context for the findings within a field or explain potential interdisciplinary significance (similar to that of a Review Article).

 Supplemental issues must be approved prior to submission.
 A proposal for a supplemental issue should first be submitted to the Publications Department of the ADA (firstname.lastname@example.org) and must specify the following:

 - The name of the organization(s) sponsoring and funding the supplement (not merely the name of the public relations agency handling its publication).

 - If the supplement is based on a symposium, where and when the symposium was held and how the speakers and papers were selected.